NanaYawAsareTakyi/Deploying-Secure-Password-Systems-on-AWS-Cloud/README.md

 And that’s it!
 I successfully created a password manager hosted on an AWS EC2 instance, configured with SSL encryption for secure data transmission and enhanced account security features like multi-factor authentication.

 ![image](https://github.com/NanaYawAsareTakyi/Deploying-Secure-Password-Systems-on-AWS-Cloud/assets/173400465/b45c7d27-1ebc-4f98-a805-3145e3d3940c)

+## Summary
+In this project, Passbolt was hosted on AWS Cloud to securely manage passwords with high availability, reliability, and scalability.
+HTTPS encryption ensured secure data transmission, while domain hosting was configured for consistent access.
+The implementation included features for securely storing complex passwords, enhancing both data protection and user convenience, demonstrating a robust approach to modern password management using cloud infrastructure and advanced security practices.